hbenedek/hbenedek.github.io/_posts/2021-11-13-markowitz.md

 annualized_mean = returns.mean() * 12
 ```

-If we look at the returns of *1* and *2* we see that the returns of *1* is not that spread out as the return on *2*, which we could win more if investing in *2*, but there is a bigger chance of getting negative returns as well.
+If we look at the returns of Apple and Citi Group we see that the returns on Apple are not that spread out as the returns on Citi Group stocks.
+If investing in Citi Group we might het higher return, but there is a bigger chance of getting negative returns as well.

 ```python
 f, ax = plt.subplots(1,2, figsize=(14, 6),sharex=True)